• Home

 SAN IGNACIO ACCOMMODATION 🛏️

 This Belize itinerary will have you staying in San Ignacio for 3 nights.
+You can choose to base yourself in town (convenience) or at a jungle lodge (natural heaven).
 Here are our fave accommodation options:

 💰 Budget – The Old House Hostel